top of page

 Next session:

-Thursday, November 20, 2025, at 7pm via Zoom.
+Thursday, June 25, 2026, at 7pm via Zoom.

 You can use this single Zoom link to join.

-See below for additional background information for the September session.
+See below for background info.